MarcinFrankowski/NaiveBayes/README.md

 # Naive Bayes classifier implementation

-An implementation of Naive Bayes classifier (multinominal) used for recognition of emoticon in polish sentences.
+An implementation of Naive Bayes classifier (multinomial) used for recognition of emoticon in polish sentences.

 Each sentence is preprocessed (lowecasing, tokenization, stop words removal and stemming ) with Natural Language Toolkit.